 CALL TO ACTION – We encourage all schools to start talking to their music tutors (Associate or not) NOW about timetabling the showcasing of musical opportunities for pupils during terms 5 & 6 with a view to seeing more pupils taking up tuition for academic year 22-23.

 This can be possible whether schools are fully open or not.

-This current academic year, we estimate that 900-1200 fewer school pupils (approx. 25%) have received instrumental / vocal tuition from our Associates than during academic year 19-20.
+In academic year 2020-2021, we estimated that 900-1200 fewer school pupils (approx. 25%) had received instrumental / vocal tuition from our Associates than during academic year 19-20.
 Bearing in mind the established importance of Music to Wiltshire children’s well-being, that should be of concern to schools as should its impact on the incomes of approx. 90 freelancers / small businesses.

 One of the key factors which has affected this was the break in the usual cycle of tutor and music leaders being able to recruit new pupils in terms 5 & 6, often by providing showcases of various sorts in schools.

 With advice from our new Expert Group for Progression and other colleagues, we’ve developed a plan and a set of resources which will mitigate against this gap in opportunity arising again

 Where possible we will highlight and share schools’ plans and responses so others can benefit from solutions they’ve found.

 We also encourage schools and Associates to:

 - Consider providing reduced price or even free taster sessions to those pupils interested as a potential bridge between the showcasing / inspiration and actually starting lessons (face to face or virtual).